ParallelWindfarms/cylinder/lit/paranoodles.md

     def __rmul__(self, other: float) -> Vector:
         return self * other
 ```

+_The implementation of the actual methods can be found below in this document._

 Note that we don't make a distinction here between a state vector and a vector representing a change in state.
 This may change in the future.